Expat IRS Tax Filing

-For the majority of US citizens, the IRS tax return filing deadline is the 15th April.
+For the majority of US citizens, the expat IRS tax filing deadline is the 15th April.
 However, U.S. citizens and resident aliens who are currently living and working abroad have been granted a two-month extension on the deadline; this extension will end on Monday the 17th June.

 If you are a US expat who has still yet to file your IRS tax return and wish to take advantage of the automatic extension, you must attach a statement to your return that explains their current living and working circumstances.
 Regardless of where in the world you live, you will be required to provide full details of your worldwide income, which includes income from foreign trusts and any foreign accounts you hold.